INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 - Decrypt previous output with key 1

 In a triple-key 3DES, the last step is performed with key 3 instead of key 1.

-So far we have seen ways of making ciphers more secure by making the key larger.
-Each block is—for now—encrypted with the same key (unless the plaintext is smaller than the b-block size).

 ****